dandisy/webcore/README.md

     - by Laravel Package

-        webcore include microsite package as sample code for basic package
+        webcore include webcore-microsite package as sample code for basic package

 8. Pre Configured Oauth using Laravel Passport (with resources example)